 The above commands have been retained to provide backward compatibility with existing software.
-Also to the direct method, the AT25XE041D device also provides an indirect method.
-In the indirect method, a single command (65h) executes a read operation on all of the Status Registers.
-Another command (71h) executes a write operation on all of the Status Registers.
-Once the command is provided, an 8-bit address field determines which register to access.
+In addition to the direct method, the AT25FF041A device also provides an indirect method.
+In the indirect method, a single command (65h) is used to execute a read operation on all of the Status registers.
+Another command (71h) is used to execute a write operation on all of the Status registers.
+Once the command is provided, an eight-bit address field is used to determine which register to access.
 The encoding of the address field is shown in Table 12.

-Command Address Action 01h Read Status Register 1 02h Read Status Register 2 03h Read Status Register 3 65h 04h Read Status Register 4 05h Read Status Register 5 06h Read Status Register 6 01h Write Status Register 1 02h Write Status Register 2 03h Write Status Register 3 71h 04h Write Status Register 4 Write Status Register 5 05h 06h Write Status Register 6
+Command Address Action 01h Read Status Register 1 02h Read Status Register 2 65h 03h Read Status Register 3 04h Read Status Register 4 05h Read Status Register 5 01h Write Status Register 1 02h Write Status Register 2 Write Status Register 3 71h 03h 04h Write Status Register 4 05h Write Status Register 5